How To Make Jamaican Rice And Peas With Recipe?

 In Jamaica, Sundays wouldn’t be Sunday without ‘Rice and Peas’ on the menu.

-However, this delightful coconut based grain dish is a Jamaican tradition that can be cooked and savored on any day of the week.
+However, this delightful coconut based grain dish is a Jamaican tradition that can be cooked and served on any day of the week.

-Well, If ‘Ackee and Saltfish’ are the national dish of Jamaica, then ‘Rice and Peas’ should be the known as the ‘Cover of Forearms’.
+Well, If ‘Ackee and Saltfish’ are the national dish of Jamaica, then ‘Rice and Peas’ should be the known as the ‘Coat of Arms’.

-Rich, coco-nutty, wholesome and nourishing, Jamaican’s ‘dere a lawn, or dere a overseas’ want to eat Rice and Peas, whether dished up at home, or at the make shop.
+Rich, coco-nut, wholesome and nourishing, Jamaican’s ‘dere a lawn, or dere an overseas’ want to eat Rice and Peas, whether dished up at home or at the cook shop.

 The dry coconut is either greater or blind and the milk is drawn, then your magic really begins when the scent of seasoning and coconut milk start to load air as it is put into the red peas….Mmmmm!
 Enjoy!